handled by Literatum in the past 12 months.

 Necessity and invention

-The culmination of Georgios’s initial development efforts was Literatum, Atypon’s online publishing and website development platform, first released in 1999.
-His five-person technology startup, still based in Silicon Valley, is now an influential global organization, with a team of more than 400 in ten offices across the United States, the UK, Jordan, the Czech Republic, and Georgios’s native Greece.
+Atypon’s initial development efforts resulted in Literatum, our online publishing and website development platform, first released in 1999.
+What was a five-person technology startup in Silicon Valley is now an influential global organization with a team of 500 in five offices across the United States, the UK, Jordan, Greece, and China.

 Technology specifically for publishers

-Over the 20-plus years that Literatum has been in continuous development, we’ve developed a deep understanding of what it takes to power a successful online publishing business.
+Over the 25+ years that Literatum has been in continuous development, we’ve gained a deep understanding of what it takes to power a successful online publishing business.
 Our product development is driven in part by our clients’ requirements for their own businesses.
 New features are regularly added to meet the design, editorial, and marketing needs of our expanding client base.

 A fast-growing technology company

 Today Atypon has over 200 clients, including some of the world’s largest publishers; several date back to our first years in business.
-Literatum is home to nearly 100,000 individual publications, 900 publication websites, 45% of the world’s peer-reviewed English-language research journals—and publications in over a dozen other languages.
-The platform logs nearly 3 billion user sessions annually.
+Literatum is home to 33.2 million articles in over 16,000 journals, as well as a half a million books and proceedings, in over a dozen languages and on 700 publication websites.
+The platform logs over 4.6 billion user sessions annually.

-We rival larger Silicon Valley companies in our aggressive pursuit of new technologies: engineers comprise more than two-thirds of our staff, and our ongoing, award-winning R&D team is applying machine learning and AI-based technologies that keep our customers at the forefront of online publishing.
+We rival larger Silicon Valley companies in our aggressive pursuit of new technologies.
+Engineers comprise more than two thirds of our staff, and our ongoing, award-winning R&D team applies machine learning and AI-based technologies that keep our customers at the forefront of online publishing.